How To Reheat Edamame?

 - Take them out and add oil and spices before serving.

-How to Reheat Edamame by Frying In A Pan
+How to Reheat Edamame by Frying In A Pan?

-How to Reheat Frozen Cooked Leftover Edamame
+How to Reheat Frozen Cooked Leftover Edamame?

 If you have some leftover frozen cooked edamame and you want to reheat it, this is how you should do it.

 You can reheat your frozen edamame using any methods I described above – microwave, grill, in the fryer, or stovetop.
-There’s just one extra step – you need to thaw them properly before reheating.
+There’s just one extra step – you need to defrost them properly before reheating.